Jean Nussbaum was a Swiss-French physician born on 24 November 1888 in La Chaux-de-Fonds, Switzerland.

 ‘Dr. Nussbaum urged the representatives to remember that this was an important question of conscience, and that any interference with human conscience was incompatible with the ideals of the League of Nations.
 All previous interventions by observers had been made in English, and several delegates had only been able to follow them through translation.
 This masterful speech in French, however, touched their hearts´.

 Two years later, Dr. Jean Nussbaum was elected by the full delegate body of the Southern European Division of the Seventh-day Adventist Church as director of its Religious Liberty Department.
 While practicing as a medical doctor, he began to work for religious freedom, and in this work, he received the support of several international personalities.
 The most significant of these was undoubtedly Pope Pius XII, with whom he had maintained a friendly relationship when he was still Cardinal Pacelli.
+Dr. Nussbaum also spent part of his time working for the Washington-based International Religious Liberty Association (IRLA).

 In his personal notes on his activities, Jean Nussbaum gave an account of his visits to political and religious figures in Bulgaria, Hungary, Poland, Romania and Yugoslavia, but he also travelled extensively in Spain, Ethiopia, France, Great Britain, Greece and Italy.
 He took a keen interest in the situation in Japan and intervened on behalf of Protestant, Catholic and Orthodox Christians in difficulty.